Hamilton-Labs-Org/The-Social-NoteWork/README.md

   - [ ] Windows ([Electron](https://www.electronjs.org/))
   - [ ] Mac ([Electron](https://www.electronjs.org/))

 See the [open issues](https://github.com/HamiltonMultimedia/The-Social-NoteWork/issues) for a full list of proposed features (and known issues), when I get some. 😆

+Check out the [change log](https://github.com/HamiltonMultimedia/The-Social-NoteWork/blob/main/apps/backend/CHANGELOG.md) for a full list of updates.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>